 A brief bio...

-start-ups in IoT security, software, and education industries.
-He received a Ph.D.
+Engineering, Reward and Gamification industries.
+He received a Ph.D. in Software Engineering

-in Software Engineering in 2012 and M.Sc. and B.Sc. degrees in Software Engineering
+in 2012 and M.Sc. and B.Sc. degrees in Software Engineering and Computer Science,

-He has more than 8 years of working experience in industrial software development and project managing.
-He is currently serving on the advisory board of FinTech4Good-Blockchain.
-His interests are R&D in Blockchain, Smart contract programming, emerging issues in software engineering, IoT, and the practice of secure software-run world applications.
-He has published several research papers in top reputable scientific journals (such as, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Journal of Ambient Intelligence and Smart Environments, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer) and international conferences and also has two copyrights to his credit.
+He has more than 15 years of experience in solution architecture and software project management.
+He is currently serving on the advisory board of various start-up companies in blockchain and cryptocurrency.
+His interests and expertise are Web3 and Blockchains, AI-assisted solutions for Cybersecurity, Privacy-preserving Federated learning and Smart contracts.
+He has published more than a hundred research papers in top reputable scientific journals (such as IEEE Internet of Things Journal, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Future Generation Computer Systems, Information and Software Technology, Journal of Systems and Software, to just name a few) and international conferences and also has two copyrights to his credit.